solana-labs/solana/doc/json-rpc.md

 ---

 ### getTransactionCount
-Returns the current transaction count from the ledger
+Returns the current Transaction count from the ledger

 ##### Parameters:
 None

 ##### Results:
-* `integer` - count, as unsigned 64-bit integer u64
+* `integer` - count, as unsigned 64-bit integer

 ##### Example:
 ```bash